 in its construction became something akin to a

 Gothic style has several characteristics that distinguish it from Romanesque, although in its general plan it shared many features with its predecessor: e.g. a long nave and two side aisles crossed by a transept, a choir and apse with ambulatory and radiating chapels, the use of towers, a major portal of the west front (usually three doors in the large churches).
 However, thanks to a new understanding of structural stresses, Gothic buildings rose to unprecedented height.

-Heavy Romanesque pillars or piers now gave way to compound slender piers, rounded arches over windows and portals changed to pointed arches, barrel vaults were replaced by ribbed ceilings, and walls were increasingly punctured by long stained-glass windows with decorative tracery that let in an enormous amount of diffused light.
+Heavy Romanesque pillars or piers now gave way to compound slender piers, rounded arches over windows and portals changed to pointed arches, barrel vaults were ribbed ceilings, and walls were increasingly punctured by long stained-glass windows with decorative tracery that let in an enormous amount of diffused light.
 With the increased height of the walls and the prominent windows, external flying buttresses were added along the sides to prevent a collapse (even so there were disasters, e.g the vault of Beauvais, France).

 Following and adding to the Romanesque pattern, the west front of the large cathedrals was flanked by two impressive towers, now often topped by spires or pinnacles.